shigeya-dd/rum-chrome-extension/README.md

-# Chrome extension for RUM demo
+# Chrome extension for Datadog RUM demo

 ## What is this?
-- Chrome extension to inject JavaScript snipet for RUM.
+- Chrome extension for single function to inject JavaScript snipet for Datadog RUM.
-- You can demo RUM with the customer's web site.
+- You can demo/trial Datadog RUM with any live web sites.
+- Please check the [document](https://docs.datadoghq.com/real_user_monitoring/) for Datadog RUM.

 ## How to setup
 - `contents.js`